gigafied/ember-animate/README.md

 #####`animateOut(callback)`

 Use this hook to animate out.
 Just make sure to call the callback function once your animation completes.

+####Animation Sequences

+By default, outlets and ContainerViews use the 'sync' animationSequence.
+This is out-then-in and is the most common use case.
+However, you can have your out and in animations trigger at the same time if you want by using 'async'.
+You can also have your views animate in then out by using 'reverse'.

+	{{outlet animationSequence="async"}}
+	{{outlet animationSequence="reverse"}}
+or

+	Ember.ContainerView.extend({animationSequence : 'async'});
+	Ember.ContainerView.extend({animationSequence : 'reverse'});

 _______________